 BPA detected in water running through epoxy pipes is likely due to improper curing of the epoxy.
-It is unclear how many pipes reach waste stage each year.
+It is unclear how many pipes reach the waste stage each year.
 575 t of epoxy resins used in metal pipes would be recycled annually via thermal treatment, degrading 6 kg of BPA.
 The fate of 2,298 t of epoxy in concrete underground pipes containing 23 kg of unreacted BPA cannot be determined at the moment.
-Concrete pipes may be recycled and used for road construction (without thermal treatment) or landfilled without any material separation, thus potentially degrading BPA further.
+Concrete pipes may be recycled via crushing and grinding and used for road construction (without thermal treatment) or landfilled without any material separation, thus potentially degrading BPA further.

 Flooring: Tools used for the application of epoxy resin mixtures on floors are washed with water, releasing an estimated amount of 176 g of BPA annually into water bodies via sewage and waste water.
 From 450 t of epoxy resin used annually, an additional 4.5 kg of BPA would be thermally destroyed via recycling of metal buckets used for coating.
 Proper cleaning and maintenance methods would decrease the likelihood of BPA release during service life.
-Epoxy resins may deteriorate because of strong acids and lyes, acetone and specific organic solvents, thus causing BPA releases due to improper handling; otherwise no significant BPA loss is expected under normal conditions.
+Epoxy resins may deteriorate because of exposure to strong acids and lyes, acetone and specific organic solvents, thus causing BPA releases due to improper handling; otherwise no significant BPA loss is expected under normal service conditions.
 Similarly to end-of-life water pipes, epoxy-coated floors would end up as construction and demolition waste.
 Therefore, no quantification was possible because waste collection practices vary greatly from country to country.
 Assuming that all epoxy resin is to become waste at some point in the future, the fate of 45,000 t and 450 kg of BPA remains to be properly assessed.

 Wind rotor blades: A total of 1,015 t of epoxy resin waste is produced annually from windmill blade manufacturing at the application stage, releasing about 30 kg of residual BPA.
 The majority of this waste mass would be incinerated, alongside tools and auxiliaries.
 Some epoxy particles destined to gluing wind blades could be collected by local ventilation systems and blown out into the air.
 Potential BPA losses during service life are negligible (epoxies do not coat the surface of wind blades).
 Finally, at waste stage, experience in blade disposal is scarce.
 Several plants are dismantled and installed outside of Europe, hence it is not possible to determine precisely the fate of 24,162 t of waste epoxy resin and the resulting 707 kg of residual BPA.
-The majority is expected to be incinerated, thus destroying most BPA residues.
+The majority is expected to be incinerated in cement kilns, thus destroying most BPA residues.
 Other disposal methods such as landfilling or material recovery could not be excluded either.

 Did you know?